ALERT – I made a mistake. I did not research enough of this “Natural Gas” issue.

 There are already biofuels in the pipes!
 RNG, as cng and lng = bio-methane, natural gas and fleets of trucks to use it, Syngas and ethanol, all to replace petroleum in the global fuel pool.

-Unlike other renewable energy sources, biomass can be converted directly into liquid fuels, called “biofuels,” to help meet transportation fuel needs.
+Unlike other renewable energy sources, biomass converts directly into liquid fuels, called “biofuels,” to help meet transportation fuel needs.
 The two most common types of biofuels in use today are ethanol and biodiesel, both of which represent the first generation of biofuel technology.
 But there others………..

 Alternative Fuels and Advanced Vehicles